 A neck injury common in passenger accident claims, whiplash can be painful.
 Read the NHS advice on the condition here.

 Read some of the most important rules within the Highway Code here.
+This could answer the question of “how can i prove fault in a car accident claim”

-The bureau set up to protect accident victims in situations where drivers cannot be traced or held accountable for accidents.
+The bureau was set up to protect accident victims in situations where drivers cannot be traced or held accountable for accidents.

-Passenger car accident claims FAQ.
+Passenger car accident claims FAQ

 Can I claim compensation for whiplash if I was a passenger in a car accident?